 If you’re in the market for a new credit card, you could also narrow down your search to credit cards that waive the annual fee for the first year.
 That way you’re at least saving money for that first year.
 During year 2 you can reevaluate the card to see if the features and benefits outweigh the annual fee.

 Paying interest is another way of throwing your money right down the drain.
 We all know that it can’t always be avoided, but we can control how much credit card interest we’re willing to pay.
 If you pay your balances in full during the grace period, then you will never pay interest.
 There’s also a way to regain interest-free payments by paying your account in full for two consecutive months.
 Then on that third billing period, you should no longer be charged interest.

 Most credit cards have a range of interest you can be charged.
 For example, it may be something like 12.99%-22.99%.
 If you find that you are being charged the highest interest rate possible on your credit card (22.99%) and you manage your account responsibly, there should be no reason why you can’t try to negotiate a lower interest rate if you aren’t happy with what you’re currently being offered.
 If your credit card company refuses to lower the interest rate, simply tell them you will have to take your business elsewhere.

 Added tip: If you’re shopping around for a new credit card, find one with a sign up offer that comes with 0% interest for at least 12 months.
-Once the intro period ends, you always have the option of cancelling the card or performing a balance transfer to a new card that comes with a new 0% intro APR.

 - Have Multiple Lines of Credit